DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-11-27-beta-prototype-research-round-3.md

 The intention was to answer the following questions:

-* How do users that are responsible for multiple providers (e.g. lead schools) manage data?
+* how do users that are responsible for multiple providers (e.g. lead schools) manage data?
-* What are the habits and needs around early data input and submitting for TRN (prior to course start)
+* what are the habits and needs around early data input and submitting for TRN (prior to course start)
-* How do providers refer to their courses and how familiar are they with the Publish course codes?
+* how do providers refer to their courses and how familiar are they with the Publish course codes?
-* Do users understand our review and confirm features, as well as our error messages?
+* do users understand our review and confirm features, as well as our error messages?
-* Are we meeting user needs around navigation, specifically searching for and sorting trainee records?
+* are we meeting user needs around navigation, specifically searching for and sorting trainee records?
-* Are we meeting user needs around recording assessment outcomes, especially alternative and negative ones?
+* are we meeting user needs around recording assessment outcomes, especially alternative and negative ones?

 ## Who we tested with